 One of the primary reasons you must seek medical treatment after a car accident is that you can lose your legal rights if you fail to do so.
 In order to be compensated for medical bills, lost wages, and pain and suffering stemming from a car accident injury, a personal injury victim must seek immediate medical care.
 It is also important to document all physicians’ names, contact information, diagnoses, treatment plans, and medications.
 If you do not, you may not be able to seek damages.

-If you have sustained a whiplash injury in Atlanta, there’s a good chance you were involved in a car accident.
+If you have sustained a whiplash injury in Marietta GA or the Greater Atlanta area, there’s a good chance you were involved in a car accident.
 Rear-end collisions are most often the culprit for this painful group of symptoms, which arise from damage to the soft tissues of the neck.
 It’s important to seek medical care right away after an accident.

 As you’ll learn by watching this brief animation, a medical doctor may take X-rays to diagnose a whiplash injury.
 Your medical care may include medications and referrals to a and a specialist.
 Some home remedies can also be helpful, including placing a rolled up towel under the neck for added support while sleeping.
 For the first 48 hours after the crash, you could use a cold compress.
 After this point, alternate a cold compress with a heating pad.